kbiondi/Getting_Cleaning_Data/CodeBook.md

 * Y_test.txt contained a numeric list of test activities
 * activity_labels.txt is a character list of test activities

+I combined the above text files into one organized data set.
+The activitiy_labels.txt character descriptions of activities replaced the numeric activity codes in Y_train.txt and Y_test.txt.

+Only data with variable names containing "mean" and "std" were selected for the final data set.

 A description of the variables follows:

 Subject - A number representing the person performing the activity